bretsilverstein/memory/README.md

-# memory
+# Memory Game

-README.md

-Bret Silverstein
+Written by Bret Silverstein

-Description of memory.py
+## Description of memory.py

 memory.py is a program for playing the game memory (concentration).
 It is a single player version of the game where the player must match cards in a